apollographql/apollo-server/docs/source/features/mocking.md

 > Note: If `typeDefs` has custom scalar types, `resolvers` must still contain the `serialize`, `parseValue`, and `parseLiteral` functions

 Mocking logic simply looks at the type definitions and returns a string where a string is expected, a number for a number, etc. This provides the right shape of result.
-For more sophisticated testing, mocks can be customized them to a particular data model.
+For more sophisticated testing, mocks can be customized to a particular data model.

 ## Customizing mocks